outdreamer/build-a-cure-1/docs/problem_solving_matching.md

     - the paradox of a 'list that contains all lists' seems unsolvable (the list needs to contain itself to be a complete set) until you notice that the list of lists is complete even if its missing one because that can be derived from the variation in the other lists, which describes the variables that can change

       - similar to listing n - 1 boolean values of different category values instead of n boolean values
-      - the list of all lists contains the list of all lists in itself, so describes itself by existing, even if itself is not stored as an item in the list
+      - the list of all lists contains the list of all lists in itself, so its structure/variables/contents each describe itself, even if its not stored as an item in the list

     - these paradoxes are an alternative to interfaces and involve the apparent impossibility of solving a problem without solving the problem from a system perspective (deriving all possible lists in a system) rather than in isolation (listing all things)